mdvico/WaveformViewer/README.md

 - [ ] Add some sort of verbosity.
 - [ ] Add some sort of debug capability.
 - [ ] Add the option of sourcing a local configuration file to have a consistent format for different plots.
-- [ ] Add argument to change the axis labels.
 - [ ] Add option to control the DPI output for the PNG output file.
 - [ ] Add argument to control the axis ticks to db20.